“Be congruent. Be authentic. Be your true self.” —Mahatma Gandhi

 3. Put on your own oxygen mask first

 When you fly, there’s a good reason you’re advised to put on your own oxygen mask first.
-You’re not much use to anyone else if you pass out.
+If you pass out through lack of oxygen, you’re not much use to anyone else.

 And it’s the same in life generally.
 If we are not receiving the oxygen of nourishing relationships, work satisfaction and having our deepest needs and desires met, we are running on empty and have little to give to others.